 Working Papers

-In this paper, I study strategic information transmission in a hierarchy.
-Information is transmitted through a chain of agents to a decision maker whose action affects all agents’ payoffs.
-Each agent in the chain can conceal all or part of the information she receives.
-I prove that it is possible to focus on simple equilibria, where only the first agent ever conceals information.
-This allows me to formulate the hierarchical communication as a direct one between the initial sender and the decision maker subject to recursively-defined incentive compatibility constraints imposed by the intermediaries.
-In the binary-action case, regardless of the number of intermediaries, at most four agents determine the amount of information communicated to the decision maker.
-In this case, the results in this paper underscore the importance of choosing a pivotal vice president for maximizing the payoff of the decision maker, who is better off by appointing a like-minded but stubborn vice president.
-Moreover, I provide necessary and sufficient conditions for inefficient equilibria.
+This paper investigates strategic information transmission within a hierarchical framework, where information flows through a chain of agents to a decision-maker whose actions affect the payoffs of all agents.
+Each agent may conceal part or all of the information they receive.
+It is shown that the analysis can be restricted to simple equilibria where only the initial agent conceals information.
+This simplification permits hierarchical communication to be modeled as a direct interaction between the initial sender and the decision-maker, subject to recursively defined incentive compatibility constraints imposed by intermediaries.
+In the binary-action case, irrespective of the number of intermediaries, no more than five agents influence the information conveyed to the decision-maker.
+The findings highlight the importance of appointing a pivotal vice president to mitigate inefficiencies and enhance the decision-maker's payoff, particularly by selecting a like-minded but stubborn vice president.

 We study the classic principal-agent model when the signal observed by the principal is chosen by the agent.
 We fully characterize the optimal information structure from an agent’s perspective in a general moral hazard setting.
 Unlike standard information design, only the support of the distribution of beliefs is relevant to the agent.
 We show that the problem can be mapped into a geometrical game between the principal and the agent in the space of likelihood ratios.
 We use this representation result to show that coarse contracts are sufficient: The agent can achieve her best with binary signals.
 Additionally, we characterize conditions under which the agent is able to extract all the surplus and implement the efficient allocation under full information.
 Finally, we show that when effort and performance are one-dimensional, under a general class of models, threshold signals are optimal.